• Skip to primary navigation

 Disadvantages

 • Outdoor Elements – Typically installed in outdoor settings, these toilets can offer a varying user experience that depends on the weather and other outdoor elements.
-For example, the bathroom could get very warm if it’s a very sunny day.
+For example, the bathroom could get very warm if its a very sunny day.
 There’s also a small risk of bugs or other creatures finding a way to enter the stall

 • Movement – Although plastic vault models are very movable, the ones that are not made out of plastic are impossible to move around without a lot of equipment